-To achieve the university’s commitment to and goal of improving diversity among the faculty and in our university community
+- To achieve the university’s commitment to and goal of improving diversity among the faculty in order to meet critical research and teaching needs

 Faculty Diversity Action Plan (FDAP) informs and supplements the following faculty search and hiring practices:

-- The central values and core mission in the Statement of Hiring Authority shall be reiterated by the Deans to their constituents on an annual basis.
+- Deans shall reiterate the central values and core mission in the Statement of Hiring Authority to their constituents on an annual basis.

 - Deans, Chairs/Directors, or their designees shall convene faculty hiring committees and appoint a chair.

-- All faculty hiring groups/committee members are required to inform themselves of applicable law and policy relevant to faculty hiring by completing and reviewing the University of Colorado Boulder Diversity Search and Hiring Online Course, Manual and Guidebooks prior to commencing any faculty search and hiring activities.
+- All faculty hiring committee members are required to inform themselves of applicable laws and policies relevant to faculty hiring by completing and reviewing the University of Colorado Boulder Diversity Search and Hiring Online Course, Manual and Guidebooks prior to commencing any faculty search and hiring activities.

-- Faculty hiring groups/committees, through the support of their Deans, may seek financial support pursuant to the terms indicated below with the understanding that faculty hiring should always aim to recruit diverse faculty as outlined in this Call for Proposals.
+- Faculty hiring groups, through the support of their Deans, may seek financial support pursuant to the terms indicated below with the understanding that faculty hiring should always aim to recruit diverse faculty as outlined in this Call for Proposals.

 Faculty Vacancy Reallocation Methodology for Funding Faculty Diversity Action Plan Hiring

-- All hiring must follow equitable, inclusive, unbiased hiring practices.
-All requests must demonstrate the unit’s commitment to diversity and inclusion.
-An updated unit Inclusive Excellence Narrative must accompany all requests.
+- All hiring must follow equitable, inclusive, and unbiased hiring practices.
+All requests must demonstrate the unit’s commitment to inclusive excellence.

 - Prioritization of requests will consider the following:

-- Units converting a previously awarded Chancellor’s Postdoctoral Fellow to a tenure-track appointment
+- Units converting a previously awarded Chancellor’s Postdoctoral Fellowship to a tenure-track appointment

 - Units that demonstrate critical teaching and/or research needs

-- Units with demonstrated TTT need to satisfy discipline-based accreditation requirements.
+- Units with demonstrated TTT faculty need to satisfy discipline-based accreditation requirements.

 - The Faculty Diversity Action hire request form must be submitted and signed by a school/college/institute dean.

 - Deans may request multiple lines; however, if more than one faculty line is requested, separate, individual proposals must be submitted for each request, and the dean must rank the requested lines.
 The dean’s ranking is advisory and one of many factors the Faculty Diversity Action Advisory Committee will consider.
 Unranked proposals will not be considered.
-Separate requests must be submitted for each faculty line requested as part of a cluster hire proposal.
+Separate proposals must be submitted for each faculty line requested as part of a cluster hire proposal.

-- If a hire is approved, continuing budget will be provided at at least the AAU public average salary level for the approved rank in the discipline, plus associated benefits; where AAU public information is not available (e.g., Libraries), comparable peer data will be used.
+- If a hire is approved, continuing salary budget will be provided for at least the AAU public average salary for the approved rank in the discipline, plus associated benefits; where AAU public information is not available (e.g., the Libraries), comparable peer data will be used.